MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

-5. **Global Admin or SharePoint Admin**: After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and an error aapears, like the following.
-This means it is now time for a Global Admin in your tenant to grant permissions to the Microsoft 365 Mover app in the Azure portal.
+5. **Global or SharePoint admin**: After authorizing the connector, you are redirected to the **Mover Transfer Wizard**, and an error appears, like the following.
+This means it is now time for a global admin in your tenant to grant permissions to the Microsoft 365 Mover app in the Azure portal.

-If you're an **SharePoint Admin**: To grant permissions and finish the authorization process (Steps 6 – 9), point your Global Admin to **aka.ms/office365moverauth**.
+If you're a **SharePoint admin**: To grant permissions and finish the authorization process (Steps 6 – 9), point your global admin to **aka.ms/office365moverauth**.

-If you're a **Global Admin**: Continue with Steps 6–9.
+If you're a **global admin**: Continue with Steps 6–9.

 ![authorize error](media/authorize-error.png)

-6. **Global Admin**: Log into the Azure Portal via **aka.ms/office365moverauth**.
+6. **Global admin**: Log into the Azure Portal via **aka.ms/office365moverauth**.
 A list of **Enterprise applications** appears.

 ![Enterprise applications](media/enterprise-applications.png)

-7. **Global Admin**: Find and select the **Microsoft 365 Mover** app.
+7. **Global admin**: Find and select the **Microsoft 365 Mover** app.
 A page appears that provides an overview of our app.

 ![O365 Mover app](media/o365-mover-app.png)

-8. **Global Admin**: In the left menu, find and open **Permissions**.
+8. **Global admin**: In the left menu, find and open **Permissions**.
 Select **Grant admin consent for Mover**.

 ![o365 mover permissions](media/o365-mover-permissions.png)

-9. **Global Admin**: A pop-up window appears that guides you through the rest of the permissions process.
+9. **Global admin**: A pop-up window appears that guides you through the rest of the permissions process.
 When complete, it closes automatically, and your **Microsoft 365 Connector** is fully authorized and ready to go.

 ### Troubleshooting a Microsoft 365 connector